-Poulomi Basu is a storyteller, artist and activist.
+Poulomi Basu is an Indian transmedia artist, photographer and activist.
 Her name sounds like ‘follow me’ with a ‘P’.

 She was raised by her mother in Calcutta, India and found early inspiration in the city’s rich cinematic history.
 After her father’s sudden death when Poulomi was 17, her mother told her to leave home as soon as her studies were complete so that she may follow her dreams and live a life of breadth and choices that was denied to her.